 Self-Worth

-It feels very liberating; the moment it hits you and you realize you don’t have to prove yourself to yourself or anyone else.
-That you are perfectly just the way you are – perfectly imperfect.
+It feels very liberating; the moment you realize you don’t have to prove yourself to yourself or anyone else.
+That you are perfect just the way you are – perfectly imperfect.

-Think about all your decorations, diplomas, universities, occupations, titles, ranks, achievements, relationships, make-up, hairstyles, brand names, photos, social media posts, trips, visits, presentations, overtime work.
-What else comes to your mind that was not quite genuine in your life?
-Something that was part of proving your worth, and not necessarily 100% authentic to who you are.
+I think about all my decorations, diplomas, universities, occupations, titles, ranks, achievements, relationships, make-up, hairstyles, brand names, photos, social media posts, trips, visits, presentations, over-time work.
+Some of those have been about proving my worth, and not necessarily 100% alligned with my authentic self.

 Can you remember someone in your life who knew exactly what they wanted and went for it despite what everyone else did?
-I always wondered what it is that give those people such strength, that I never had in my childhood or teens.
-One has to be really connected and authentic to follow their own path.
+I always wondered what it is that gives those people such strength.
+One has to be connected and authentic to follow their own path.
 In this day and age, it’s quite a rare sight to come across.
-At least where I live.
+At least in my experience.

-I remember when I started trying to impress others, act as if I was all grown up because I felt lack of attention for who I was?
+I remember when I started trying to impress others, act as if I was all grown up because I felt a lack of attention.
 I tried doing whatever it took to prove that I too can be part of the game.
-Thinking my older siblings will accept me if I start copying them – trying to be faster, stronger, smarter.
+Thinking my older siblings will accept me as equals if I start copying them – trying to be faster, stronger, smarter.
 Or that the grown-ups will stop perceiving me as someone too little to understand what is really going on.
+There’s a lot of stories that go on in children’s minds that grown-ups miss if they don’t pay attention.

 Simplicity in its simplest form.
 That’s what life is all about.
 Lessons taken from computer world.
 Whatever helps.
 Just make sure you have enough RAM and a reliable antivirus system. 😊